GiscardBiamby/python-project-template/README.md

 ### Setup Python Environment

-This uses Anaconda to create the package, and installs requirements from requirements.txt.
+This uses mamba (a drop-in replacement for Anaconda) to create the package, and installs requirements from requirements.txt.
 The environment name is defined in the `./manifest` file.

 ```bash
 cd scripts